About Tiger Territory

 Melati is a young female Sumatran tiger with delicate feminine features.
 She is noticeably smaller than male Jae Jae.

 Moving to ZSL London Zoo from the west coast of Australia, Melati lived in Perth Zoo with her twin brother Jaya until she was two years old, when they were moved into separate enclosures.

-Her father Hari was the last Sumatran tiger cub to be born at ZSL London Zoo, so she’s returning to her British roots.
+Her father Hari was born at ZSL London Zoo, so she’s returning to her British roots.

 Zookeepers say that Melati is an intelligent and careful cat – taking her time to assess situations before jumping in paws-first.
 Unlike her roommate Jae Jae, Melati prefers to get to know people before deciding whether she likes them but she’s a loyal friend once she does.

-On the 3 February 2014, Melati gave birth to three cubs - vital new additions to the international breeding programme for this critically endangered species.
+On the 3 February 2014, Melati gave birth to three cubs, Nakal, Budi and Cinta - vital new additions to the international breeding programme for this critically endangered species.
 The trio were moved to other zoos at the start of 2016 to start their own breeding groups.